mudl0rd/mudl0rd.github.io/_posts/2019-07-01-Keygenning d2k2 Crackme 8.md

 running the executable through the freeware version of IDA and using dihux's "RESIG" FLIRT signature collection.

-Place a breakpoint at 0x4026DF, enter any name into the name box (I used "mountnside"), enter a serial (I used the "ID shown") and run...
+Place a breakpoint at 0x4026DF, enter any name into the name box (I used "mudlord"), enter a serial (I used the "ID shown") and run...

 ![3.png]({{site.baseurl}}/images/crackme8/3.PNG)